gaurav1780/comp1010practicalClassMaterial/week 5 - classesObjects/workshopClassesObjects.md

 4. Draw the updated memory diagram after the items have been instantiated.

-## Question
+## Question 7

 Complete the method `countSquares` that when passed an array of [`Rectangle`](./codes/Rectangle.java) objects, returns the number of squares in the array.
+Note that the class `Rectangle` contains an intance method `isSquare` that you can call.

 You may assume that the array passed and also every `Rectangle` in the array is instantiated.
 For a more comprehensive design, avoid that assumption, so the array might be uninstantiated or null, or if it is (instantiated), some `Rectangle` objects in the array might be uninstantiated or null.

 ```java